tigrisanimus/ReflectionToken/README.md

 # ReflectionTokenV2 (Foundry)

-This repository contains a Foundry project for a reflection-based ERC20 token with buy/sell fees, multi-DEX AMM support, swapback liquidity provisioning, and WBTC-backed buybacks.
+This repository contains a Foundry project for a reflection-based ERC20 token with buy/sell fees, multi-DEX AMM support, swapback liquidity provisioning, and ankrBNB-backed buybacks.

 ## Requirements